-This is a great recipe for a busy day, because you probably already have a can of fish in your cupboard, and you can have these tuna tacos hot and ready to eat in just 10 minutes.
+This is a great recipe for a busy day because you probably already have a can of fish in your cupboard, and you can have these tuna tacos hot and ready to eat in just 10 minutes.
 Make the basic rendition first, then branch out next time with one of the variations listed below the recipe.

-- 2 tablespoons mayonnaise
+2 tablespoons mayonnaise

-- 2 tablespoons sour cream
+2 tablespoons sour cream

-- 2 tablespoons cream
+2 tablespoons cream

-- 1/4 cup onion (chopped)
+1/4 cup chopped onion

-- 1 teaspoon vegetable oil
+1 teaspoon vegetable oil

-- 4 corn tortillas (
+4 hard or soft corn tortillas

 Whisk together the mayonnaise, sour cream, cream, and lemon or lime juice.

-Stir together the onions and cilantro.
+In a separate bowl, stir together the onions and cilantro.
 Set this garnish and the cream sauce aside for the moment.

-Place ¼ of the tuna mixture onto each tortilla, then top each with some of the onion/cilantro mix and a drizzle of cream sauce.
+Place 1/4 of the tuna mixture onto each tortilla, then top each with some of the onion-cilantro mix, and a drizzle of cream sauce.

-Substitute any other canned fish for the tuna.
+- Substitute any other canned fish for the tuna.
 Try canned salmon, mackerel, or sardines.

-Make your tuna tacos more like fried fish tacos by topping them with some shredded lettuce or cabbage, or with a fresh slaw mixture.
+- Make your tuna tacos more like fried fish tacos by topping them with some shredded lettuce or cabbage, or with a fresh slaw mixture.
 (Make sure slaw is well-drained if it contains dressing.)

-Sautee some finely diced garlic and tomatoes in the oil before adding the tuna.
+- Sauté some finely diced garlic and tomatoes in the oil before adding the tuna.